magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 3. When the Function executes, it can specify `finalCost`, the actual cost the user will be charged.
    - Magic Sandbox ensures `finalCost` is between $0.001 and `maxCost`
    - If `finalCost` is not specified, it defaults to `minCost`
-   - `requestApp` does not support variable costs and always charges `minCost`

 To specify `finalCost`, you must: